openSUSE/obs-landing/_posts/development/2021-02-15-notifications-new-filters.md

 Those of you enrolled in the [beta program](https://openbuildservice.org/2018/10/04/the-beta-program) already know the Notifications page we introduced a while ago.
-Recently we introduced two new filters: _Incoming Requests_ and _Outgoing Requests_.
+Recently, we introduced two new filters: _Incoming Requests_ and _Outgoing Requests_.

 ## Filters Overview

 During a normal day, you may receive a big amount of web notifications.
-The notifications filters are there to the rescue, by narrowing down the result' to the notifications you are looking for.
+The notifications filters are there to the rescue, by narrowing down the result to the notifications you are looking for.

 <figure>
   <img src="/images/posts/notifications_incoming_outgoing_filters.png" alt="Notifications filter area" />